maxharlow/reconcile/README.md

 Use [OpenCorporates](https://opencorporates.com/) to look up a list of company names and find the most likely registration number for each.
 Note results do not include companies for which no match is found.
 Beware incorrect matches!
 Company names are terrible unique identifiers.

 Parameters:
 * `apiToken` An OpenCorporates API token.
-You are [limited to 500 requests per month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) otherwise.
+You are [limited to 200 requests per month and 50 per day](https://api.opencorporates.com/documentation/API-Reference#usage-limits) otherwise.
 Optional.
 * `jurisdiction` If all companies have the same jurisdiction you can specify it here instead of in a column.
 Optional.
 * `companyNameField` Company name column.
 Optional.
 Default is `"companyName"`.
 * `companyJurisdictionField` Jurisdiction code column, if any.
 It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
 Optional.
 Default is `"companyJurisdiction"`.